Nickname: The Bad Dog - The 'Bama Bruiser - The Southern Sparkplug - The Blue Collar Brawler - Drifter - The Son of a Bitch

 -It's all fists, boots, elbows, and headbutts.

 -Unmatched toughness and resiliency.
 Once upon a time, Wade Elliott was recognized as the toughest son of a bitch to pin in wrestling.
-And while he may not be quite to that standard today, he doesn't lack for stubborness.
+Period.
+And even in his early 50's, opponents will find those legends to ring true.

--While Wade is easily subject to tunnel vision, he can multi-task in the right scenario, and is more than comfortable taking on multiple opponents by himself.
+-Brawler Mentality.
+While Wade is easily subject to tunnel vision, he can multi-task in the right scenarios, and is more than comfortable taking on multiple opponents by himself.

 -Gettin' up there.
-At the ripe age of 51, Ol' Wade's legendary toughness and resiliency isn't quite what it used to be.
+At the ripe age of 52, Ol' Wade's legendary toughness and resiliency isn't quite what it used to be.
+But don't get caught with your pants down.

 -Adaptability.
 Wade can brawl and brawl only, and finds it difficult to adapt to wrestling styles that counter his own.